gsbdarc/rcpedia_mockup/docs/_user_guide/best_practices_migrating_from_jupyter.md

 # Migrating Processes From JupyterHub to Yen-Slurm

 JupyterHub and the interactive Yens are a great resource for developing and debugging code, but is not intended to be final stop for your research computing needs.
-If your process requires more resources than the technical limits of JupyterHub and Yen1-5, migrating your process to the <a href="/yen/scheduler.html">`yen-slurm` scheduler</a> will allow you to access more resources.
+If your process requires more resources than the technical limits of JupyterHub and Yen1-5, migrating your process to the [`yen-slurm`](/_user_guide/slurm/) scheduler</a> will allow you to access more resources.

-# How do I know if it is time to migrate my code from JupyterHub?
+## How do I know if it is time to migrate my code from JupyterHub?

 There are three common reasons to migrate your code from JupyterHub: